rigetti/pyquil/docs/source/compiler.rst

 Rewirings
 ~~~~~~~~~

-When a Quil program contains instructions that do not admit instantiation (even after rewriting) on
+When a Quil program contains multi-qubit instructions that do not name qubit-qubit links present on a
-a target device, the compiler will rearrange the qubits in a program so that execution becomes
+target device, the compiler will rearrange the qubits so that execution becomes possible.
+In order to
-possible.
-In order to help the user understand what rearrangement may have been done, the compiler
+help the user understand what rearrangement may have been done, the compiler emits two forms of
-emits two forms of ``PRAGMA``: ``PRAGMA EXPECTED_REWIRING`` and ``PRAGMA CURRENT_REWIRING``.
-From
+``PRAGMA``: ``PRAGMA EXPECTED_REWIRING`` and ``PRAGMA CURRENT_REWIRING``.
+From the perspective of the
-the perspective of the user, both ``PRAGMA`` instructions serve the same purpose:
+user, both ``PRAGMA`` instructions serve the same purpose: ``PRAGMA ..._REWIRING "#(n0 n1 ... nk)"``
-``PRAGMA ..._REWIRING "#(n0 n1 ... nk)"`` indicates that the logical qubit labeled ``j`` in the
+indicates that the logical qubit labeled ``j`` in the program has been assigned to lie on the physical
-program has been assigned to lie on the physical qubit labeled ``nj`` on the device.
-User-supplied
+qubit labeled ``nj`` on the device.
+This is strictly for human-readability: user-supplied instructions
-instructions of the form ``PRAGMA ..._REWIRING`` are discarded and have no effect.
+of the form ``PRAGMA ..._REWIRING`` are discarded and have no effect.

 ..
 WARNING::